Skull Base Surgery

 removed by surgery.

-Gamma knife.
-This is a special type of radiation therapy that uses precise X-ray beams to target
+Gamma knife or radiosurgery.
+This is a special type of radiation therapy that uses a large number of precise X-ray

 Proton beam therapy.
 This is another type of radiation therapy.
 It's designed to have greater accuracy

 Particle therapy.
 This is the newest form of radiotherapy.
 It uses high-energy particles with fewer